cefriel/chimera/chimera-example/README.md

 chimera-example-c6b446c8-whnp9   1/1     Running             0          50m

 ```
 To automate the scaling you can use an Horizontal Pod Autoscaler (HPA), for example referring to the current CPU usage.
+You need `metrics-server` deployed to provide metrics via the resource metrics API to the HPA (instructions for deploying it are on the GitHub repository of [metrics-server](https://github.com/kubernetes-incubator/metrics-server/)).
 The following command enables autoscaling from 1 up to 5 replicas if CPU usage is greater than 80 percent.
 ```
 $ kubectl autoscale deployments/chimera-example --min=1 --max=5 --cpu-percent=80
 ```
 Different and custom metrics can be used to set the scaling logic.
 More info and yaml configuration for HPA can be found here: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/

 To check the HPA status run `kubectl get hpa` or `kubectl describe hpa chimera-example`.
-If `metrics-server` is running you also get the current metric value w.r.t. the target.
 Example:
 ```
 $ kubectl get hpa
-NAME              REFERENCE                    TARGETS   MINPODS   MAXPODS   REPLICAS   AGE chimera-example   Deployment/chimera-example   9%/80%    1         5         5          31s
+NAME              REFERENCE                    TARGETS   MINPODS   MAXPODS   REPLICAS   AGE chimera-example   Deployment/chimera-example   9%/80%    1         5         3          31s
 ```